Revolt of the Comuneros (Paraguay): 1730-1735: The comuneros

-However, this was a step too far toward treason for some members of the cabildo whom Mompó had assumed would have been compliant.
+However, this was a step too far toward treason for some members of the cabildo whom Mompox had assumed would have been compliant.
 The new mayor of Asunción, José Luis Barreyro (Bareiro), built his own power base in Asunción as the comuneros splintered and factionalized.
-Mompó's faction of the comuneros controlled the rural areas, and Barreyro's faction saw him as a threat.
-Barreyo arranged the quiet arrest of Mompó while he was alone and sent him to the Jesuits, from whom he eventually found his way to a jail in Buenos Aires.
-Mompó would soon escape prison again, but rather than return to Paraguay he fled to Brazil.
-Barreyro's victory was short-lived; while Mompó's faction of the comuneros were thrown into confusion for several months, they eventually rallied, and he found few Asunción militia members willing to fight against them.
+Mompox's faction of the comuneros controlled the rural areas, and Barreyro's faction saw him as a threat.
+Barreyo arranged the quiet arrest of Mompox while he was alone and sent him to the Jesuits, from whom he eventually found his way to a jail in Buenos Aires.
+Mompox would soon escape prison again, but rather than return to Paraguay he fled to Brazil.
+Barreyro's victory was short-lived; while Mompox's faction of the comuneros were thrown into confusion for several months, they eventually rallied, and he found few Asunción militia members willing to fight against them.
 Barreyro and his supporters were forced to flee to the Jesuit missions, and the more radical comuneros once again ruled both Asunción and the rural areas.

 News of the refusal of Governor Soroeta reached Lima, which doomed the defense of the imprisoned Antequera.
 Convinced that Antequera was behind the new uprising, the trial was accelerated, and Antequera was sentenced to death.
 The Franciscans, friendly to Antequera, organized a mob shouting for his pardon and blocked the way to the public execution site on July 5, 1731, so Antequera was shot instead on the way there.
 The execution of Antequera disheartened some of the leading citizens of Asunción, because not only was Antequera executed, but also one of his allies who had been considerably less involved, perhaps implying a forthcoming purge of any of Antequera's supporters.
 Settler-Jesuit relations now collapsed again.
 The Jesuits had rallied an Indian army, but not crossed the Tebicuary River to the settler lands, and had assured the settlers it was only for self-defense.
 While the Jesuit college had been ignored in the earlier stages of the comunero affair, now the comuneros expelled the Jesuits from their Asunción college yet again.
 Enraged at this interference with the church, the Bishop of Asunción placed the province under the interdict and excommunicated the rebels for the sack of the Jesuits' church, although this was temporarily lifted when a band of colonists were needed to fight the Payaguá Indians.
 The comunero army and the Jesuit army of Indians came close to clashing, but after a tense series of communications, both backed off and agreed to a truce.